Buddytheelff/webmapping/Chapter07/readme.md

 *   _**[Commit](https://help.github.com/en/github/getting-started-with-github/github-glossary#commit):**_ [](https://help.github.com/en/github/getting-started-with-github/github-glossary#collaborator) A commit, or "revision", is an individual change to a file (or set of files).
 A commit is like when you _save_ a file, except with Git, every time you save it creates a unique ID (a.k.a., the "SHA" or "hash") that allows you to keep record of what changes were made when and by whom.
 *   _**[Push](https://help.github.com/en/github/getting-started-with-github/github-glossary#push):**_ Pushing refers to sending your committed changes to a remote repository, such as a repository hosted on GitHub.
 For instance, if you change something locally, you then _push_ those changes so that others may access them.

-You should be conformable with cloning, committing, and pushing through Chapter 6.
+You should be conformable with cloning, committing, and pushing through previous Chapters.
 In Chapter 7, we combine these concepts with GitHub techniques supporting collaborative coding.

 *   _**[Fork](https://help.github.com/en/github/getting-started-with-github/github-glossary#fork):**_ A fork is a personal copy of another user's repository that lives on your account.
 Forks allow you to freely make changes to a project without affecting the original.
 Forks remain attached to the original, allowing you to submit a pull request to the original author to update with your changes.
 You can also keep your fork up to date by pulling in updates from the original.
 *   _**[Branch](https://help.github.com/en/github/getting-started-with-github/github-glossary#branch):**_ A branch is a parallel version of a repository.
 It is contained within the repository, but does not affect the primary or `main` branch allowing you to work freely without disrupting the "live" version.
 When you've made the changes you want to make, you can merge your branch back into the `main` branch to publish your changes.